Tips for Senior Drivers

 See our experienced driver discount page for more information.

 Driving can be stressful.
 It can often be more relaxing to walk, use public transit, take a taxi or ride with family or friends.
-Many senior drivers may also prefer to avoid driving during rush hour or at night.

 As a senior, you can likely get some of your routine items, such as groceries or pharmaceuticals, delivered for free.